oconnor663/bao/docs/spec.md

 counter size to be impossible to overflow with serial input, a clever sparse file application could exploit symmetry in the interior of the tree to hash an astronomically large file of mostly zeros (more discussion of sparse files in the Design Rationales below).
-Also, future tree hashes modelled on Bao might choose to use a smaller counter, without realizing that the size of the counter is a security requirement.
+Also, future tree hashes modeled on Bao might choose to use a smaller counter, without realizing that the size of the counter is a security requirement.
 Relying on domain separation as we do above is more robust in all of these ways, and it has no performance cost.